FenixPK/EliDangHUD/README.md

 # Changelog
 ## 2025-09-21
 DONE: Add chat commands to edit/update settings that otherwise must be written to the xml in world storage.
-Remember to refresh GridHelpers settings as well as CircleRenderer when changed.

 ## 2025-09-20
 DONE: Dynamic block clustering that uses a range.
 It will still pick a cluster size based on grid block count, but then can go up and down from there.
 Sparse regions can be broken down to smaller